 10 tips for organising your apparel exports to Europe

-Getting your product at the right place in Europe on time requires many decisions from you on different topics: from payment terms and insurance to means of transport and packaging.
+To get your product to the right place in Europe on time, you have to make a number of decisions: from payment terms and insurance to means of transport and packaging.
 This report will give you quick answers to the most pressing issues that come into play when organising a shipment of your product to Europe.

 Contents of this page